Trasqual/VertigoCase/README.md

    - Roulette spinner; which is at the center of the screen and handles the spinning animation and reward selection of the gun chamber.
 * These pieces are all initialized and monitored by RouletteGameController which holds references for each of these items and oversees the general progression.
 * There are also smaller more generalized classes that could be used else where on the UI controlled by these pieces such as the WheelOfFortuneController, RadialLayoutGroup, CenteralizedScrollRect etc.
+* There are also a collection of sprite atlasses (2k resolution) and seperated canvases for performance optimization.

 ### Below Figma file contains my scramblings before starting the project to understand the general flow and have a rough idea of the requirements and architecture
 https://www.figma.com/board/weeU5XHxucsJd0gO460Kam/Vertigo-Case-Notes?node-id=0-1&t=IOAqo8wFJMDINtzC-1